 This basic section of your credit report is easy to understand, but you’ll still want to check the details carefully for accuracy and consistency.

-Here you’ll see information including your name, former legal names, current and past addresses, date of birth, social security number, employer, spouse information, and whether it’s a joint account report or not.
+Here you’ll see information including your name, former legal names, current and past addresses, date of birth, social security number, current and previous employers, spouse information, and whether it’s a joint account report or not.

 You may or may not have a lot of information in this section, depending on how often you’ve applied for credit.